 The custardy batter for this dish, a cousin of Yorkshire pudding, puffs like an enormous popover in the oven.
+This recipe first appeared in our November 2011 issue along with Dana Bowen’s story Roots of Flavor.

 - 6 oz. slab bacon, cut into 1/4″ matchsticks